 12+ In 2019, approaching the 30th anniversary of the fall of the Berlin Wall, I found a timely book in a secondhand bookshop: The Berlin Wall, 13 August 1961 – 9 November 1989 by Frederick Taylor.
 The book inspired me to write about my two contrasting visits to Berlin as a backpacker in 1987 and 1995.

 Taylor tells the story of the Berlin Wall, from its construction to becoming the starkest symbol of the Cold War, the escape attempts and repercussions, and its eventual fall, heralding the end of a divided Germany.
 The book is also a history of the "marsh town" that became Berlin.
-And, in an afterword, Taylor reflects on the city and country post-German reunification.
+And in his afterword, Taylor reflects on the Wall, city and country post-German reunification:

 After reading Taylor's book, I dug out my old travel journals and a souvenir book from Checkpoint Charlie, "It Happened At the Wall".
 And the Ostmark note I'd smuggled out of East Berlin in 1987.